No. The F-1 or J-1 visa categories require full-time enrollment.

 International students are not eligible for federal funds or Suffolk need-based funds.
 International students may be awarded merit funds by the Office of Admissions at the time of admission or apply for a private, credit-based loan.

-Federal loans such as the Direct Unsubsidized Stafford Loan, Graduate PLUS loan and Perkins Loan require that you apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-If eligible, you will be awarded a Perkins loan and/or an Unsubsidized Stafford loan.
+Federal loans such as the Direct Unsubsidized Stafford Loan and Graduate PLUS loan require that you apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+If eligible, you will be awarded an Unsubsidized Stafford loan.
 First time borrowers of federal loans must complete loan entrance counseling and sign the appropriate master promissory note(s) (MPN).

 If desired, once awarded you will need to complete a separate application and promissory note to receive a federal PLUS loan.
-Generally speaking all applications for federal PLUS or alternative loans should be submitted for certification to the Financial Aid office no later than 2 weeks prior to the semester billing due date.
+Generally speaking all applications for federal PLUS or alternative loans should be submitted for certification to Student Financial Services no later than 2 weeks prior to the semester billing due date.

 By the March 1st priority filing deadline, students should complete the Free Application for Federal Student Aid (FAFSA).
 Complete only the student section each year using the FAFSA school code 002218.